Skip to main content

 • Gives students time to reflect and consider response before contributing.

-• Send emails to students enrolled in a module directly from Blackboard.
+• Send Messages to students enrolled in a module directly from Blackboard.

-• Variety of options to send emails to different groups or individual students.
+• Variety of options to send messages and email to different groups or individual students.

 • Students submit work that can be peer reviewed by other students on the module